-\$ PRINT/JOB_COUNT=4 AFGHAN.TXT
+\$ PRINT/JOB COUNT=4 AFGHAN.TXT

 /JOB_COUNT differs from the /COPIES qualifier in the order in which multiple files are printed.
-For example, if you request three copies of files HOGAN.TOM and MARCH.ANN, the /JOB_COUNT qualifier prints one copy of HOGAN.TOM, followed by one copy of MARCH.ANN, and repeats the grouping until three copies of each file are printed:
+For example, if you request three copies of files INDIA.TXT and MARCH.FIL, the /JOB_COUNT qualifier prints one copy of INDIA.TXT, followed by one copy of MARCH.FIL, and repeats the grouping until three copies of each file are printed:

-\$ PRINT/JOB_COUNT=3 HOGAN,TOM,MARCH,ANN
+\$ PRINT/JOB COUNT=3 INDIA.TXT, MARCH.FIL

-/NAME = entry-name
+/NAME=entry-name

 Specifies the 1 through 9 character name assigned to the entry.
 You can display the entry-name with the SHOW ENTRY command.
-In addition, PBS prints the entry-name on the first page (also known as the flag, or banner, page) of the hard copy.
+In addition, PBS prints the entry-name on the first page (also known as the flag, or banner, page) of the hard сору.